rescript-lang/bucklescript.github.io/docs/what-why.md

 - Function and module level code elimination is facilitated by the well-engineered type system and **purity analysis**.

-- At the global level, BuckleScript generates code that are naturally friendly to dead code elimination done by bundling tools such as [Rollup](https://github.com/rollup/rollup) and [Closure Compiler](https://developers.google.com/closure/compiler/).
+- At the global level, BuckleScript generates code that are naturally friendly to dead code elimination done by bundling tools such as [Rollup](https://github.com/rollup/rollup) and [Closure Compiler](https://developers.google.com/closure/compiler/), after its own sophisticated elimination pass.

 ### Compile-time Optimizations